lennard134/TicketToRideLAMAS/index.md

      </div>
 </div>

 In the first turn, Agent 0 draws train cards from the deck.
 Agent 1 opts to claim a connection for one of its route cards.
 It decides to claim the connection Madrid - Barcelona, which is used for its Madrid - Zurich route card.
 This can be seen by the thick connection in the colour of Agent 1.
 Agent 2 again draws train cards from the deck.
-The claiming of connection Madrid - Zurich gives additional knowledge to the other agents.
-EXPAND ON THIS
+The claiming of connection Madrid - Barcelona gives reveals to all agents that Agent 1 must have the route card Madrid - Zurich, as none of the other five route cards contain this connection in their shortest routes.
+This results in the removal of all worlds where Agent 1 does not have the route card Madrid - Zurich, leaving only 30 possible worlds in the Kripke model.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">